-The PTU is defined by the University and by the published bylaws or procedures of the unit, and is usually a department.
+The PTU is defined by the University and by the published bylaws or procedures of the unit and is usually a department.
 However, in schools or colleges without departments and reporting directly to the Senior Vice President for Academic Affairs and Provost, the PTU will be constituted by the school or college in whatever manner the school or college deems appropriate, consistent with their written bylaws.

 Each unit is required to develop its own criteria for promotion and tenure which must be implemented by the PTU.
 These discipline-specific criteria may be written at the PTU or school/ college level (or both) consistent with the wishes of the faculty of the unit and approved by the dean.
-These criteria must be in writing, must have the broad support of the faculty in the appropriate PTU head and/or dean, and by the Senior Vice President for Academic Affairs and Provost.
+These criteria must be in writing, must have the broad support of the faculty in the appointment unit, must be consistent with these Guidelines, and must be approved by the appropriate PTU head and/or dean, and by the Senior Vice President for Academic Affairs and Provost.
 It is the primary function of the PTU to evaluate a candidate's dossier rigorously, exercising the judgment and discretion necessary in evaluating a candidate's overall contributions, following the criteria developed by the PTU and/or college and appropriately approved.